USDA-FSA/fsa-design-system/guides/front-end/coding-standards.md

 ## CSS Best Practices

-* Always utilize the FSA classes provided within the Design System, before creating your own classes.
+* Always utilize `fsa-style`'s selectors (e.g. `class="selector-name"` provided within the Design System, before creating your own classes.
-* Never use inline CSS styles within an FSA Application.
+* Never use inline CSS styles within an FPAC Application.
 * Never style raw HTML elements, and instead utilize a linked CSS file with classes.
 * Do not create CSS classes solely for programming purposes.
 They should always align to a style.
 * The use of the `id` attribute should be done sparingly and only for programming purposes, not visual or style purposes.